Ray-tju/DmifNet/README.md

 DmifNet | 0.607 | 0.846 | 0.185

 # Futher Information
+If you have any problems with the code, please list the problems you encountered in the issue area, and I will reply you soon.
 Thanks for  baseline work [Occupancy Networks - Learning 3D Reconstruction in Function Space](https://avg.is.tuebingen.mpg.de/publications/occupancy-networks).